johndoe133/bygchatbot/README.md

 # Getting started
 How to run your own version of the bygchatbot
-## Creating a telegram bot
+## Setting up the telegram bot
-Text the botfather (https://telegram.me/botfather) the command `/newbot` and follow the instructions.
+Text the botfather (https://telegram.me/botfather) in telegram the command `/newbot` and follow the instructions.
 Take note of the bot's token.

+To add the commands into auto-suggest, ask the botfather to edit your bot, edit commands, and send the botfather the following:

+start - Get information on beats sendfile - Send a file to bot helpagile - Get some definitions on agile terminology define - define a specific agile term ifc - view and edit ifc file

 ## Inserting bot token into your code
 Create a json file called `token.json`, and input the json object `{"token":"[YOUR TOKEN HERE]"}`